BColl91/SpartaG_Github_Notes/CI_CD_Pipeline.md

 <br>
 <br>

-- From the laft hand side select *New Item* and name your new project as appropiate. (*e.g:- rebecca-first-project*)
+- From the left hand side select *New Item* and name your new project as appropiate. (*e.g:- rebecca-first-project*)
 - Select *Freestyle Project* and click ok to continue.

 ![Jenkins SG](./images/CICD/step1.png)